 While the implementation started based on initial design and testing was being carried out Datadog introduced the metric server compliant “Datadog cluster agent”.
 This would simplify the pipeline drastically by removing components and would also be supported by the provider.
 Infracloud recommended switching to a new design for simplicity.
 The implementation was then changed to a new architecture, as shown in the diagram below.

-For scaling the nodes, evaluated Escalator and Kubernetes autoscaler, chose Kubernetes autoscaler as it was a perfect fit considering the requirements.
+All requirements were evaluated and with a quick PoC, the Kubernetes Autoscaler was chosen as the go-to tool.
 Kubernetes autoscaler enabled scaling of nodes in clusters based on the resource needs of the application.
 Scaling up and scaling down policies were defined along with pod disruption budgets for each application.